How tough is the challenge?

 What is the cut off time?
 How fast does the Grim Sweeper Run?

 14 hours, 13 minutes.
-That’s sunrise on 1st November.
+That’s sunrise exactly.
 The British Medical Journal found that The Grim Reaper moves at 2mph, however the our Grim Sweeper is wearing new trainers, and they make him faster!
 You need to average better than 3.5mph to reach each CPs in time.
 The first section of the course is the toughest, so we’ll be lenient with cut-off.
 You’ll need to make up time later on in the event if you’ve not made CP1 in a 3.5mph time.
 The Grim Sweeper will be snapping at your heels.

 What happens if I don’t finish before dawn?

 If the (Grim) Sweeper catches you up, then you’re moving too slow to finish by dawn (average 3.55mph).
 There are cut-off times at every CP and intermediate marshal point.
 If the Grim Sweeper catches you up, or if you get lost as he passes you, you will be retired at next CP that you reach.
 He takes no prisoners.
 He claimed 27 souls in 2013, and the same amount in 2014.
 Be warned!
+He usually catches 25% of the ultra runners, so pick your distance wisely.

 How will I find my results?